Whittier Post Office to Be Renamed, Honoring Advocate for Vietnam Vets - NewsBreak

 Ramos was born in East Los Angeles and enlisted in the Army in 1965, while a sophomore at Garfield High School.

-``Upon returning home, he was diagnosed with post-traumatic stress disorder, yet his passion and commitment to our country and his fellow service members did not end,'' Sanchez said in 2019.
+``Upon returning home, he was diagnosed with post-traumatic stress disorder, yet his passion and commitment to our country and his fellow service members did not end,'' Sanchez said on the House floor in 2019.

 ``Many of our veterans at the time found themselves caught in and confused by the crossfire of the public debate over the war in Vietnam.
 At times, some faced sharp criticism and isolation.